hahoyosc/likeaprolite/readme.md

-# Like a pro
+# Like a Pro Lite

-Current version: `v0.1`
+Current version `v0.1`

 ## Installation

-First, install the python virtual environment tool.
+First, install the Python virtual environment tool, ignore this step if you've already installed it before.

 `python -m pip install --user virtualenv`

-Then, create the virtual environment.
+Then, locate on the root folder of the project and create the virtual environment.

 `python -m venv venv`